SimonBerens/GraphicsFinal/README.md

 Note: The declaration for the knob (and constant) must precede any of its uses.

+You can also use equations inside another, as long as the inside equation has been declared beforehand.
 ##### Push:
 The new syntax for push is `push <int start_frame> <int end_frame>`.
 This will draw all objects draw on or above this stack level.
 Inner objects may have a more specific range defined, but if their `start_frame` and `end_frame` are